danielkomaz/cloudskillsbootcamp/Week-8-Containerization-And-Kubernetes/README.md

 ## Project 3 - Deploying to AKS

+Based on the previous project we will deploy a demo workload to the AKS cluster.

 ### Software (Deploy to AKS)

 | Name    | Installation Method | Install Command                |